Computing

 Our Curriculum Intent for Computing

-At Cuddington, through our comprehensive computing curriculum, we are equipping children with the knowledge to become computational and creative thinkers who can confidently use information technology to create and improve digital programs and systems.
-Our cross-curricular approach encompasses six core strands that are taught from Reception to Year 6:
+At Cuddington, our computing curriculum helps children become confident, creative thinkers who can use technology to design and improve digital programs and systems.
+We teach six core strands, introduced from Reception through to Year 6, often using a cross-curricular approach.

 - Programming